Gerapy/Gerapy/README.md

 will appear in the Project Index Page and comes to un-configurable, but you can edit this project in the web interface.

 As for the deploy, you can move to Deploy Page.
-Firstly you need to build you project and add client, then you can deploy the project by clicking button.
+Firstly you need to build your project and add client, then you can deploy the project by clicking button.

-After the deployment, you can manage the job in Scheduler Page.
+After the deployment, you can manage the job in Monitor Page.

 ## Preview